Michael-reni/BankProject/README.md

 8. php artisan config:cache
 9. php artisan l5-swagger:generate
 #### Now you can interact with documentation written in Swagger.
 Just copy/paste this link to your browser: http://127.0.0.1:8080/api/documentation
+#### If you explore well enough, you can even unlock a secret option to download Account History to the xlsx File :-) Give it a try
 #### If you want to start the test
 10.  php artisan config:clear
 11.  php artisan test --testsuite=Feature